DylanScottMickelson/material_foundation/README.md

 A foundation for adaptive flutter material apps.

-This plugin supports adaptive screen scaffolding; allowing you to change which widget is shown on a screen, based off the screen size (Desktop, Tablet, or Mobile).
+This plugin offers adaptive screen scaffolding, allowing you to switch the visible widget according to the screen size (Desktop, Tablet, or Mobile).

-## ✨ Get Started
+## 📂 Get Started

 Create a folder named ```packages``` in your flutter project.